| As the second witness was leaving,

 Legolas with a mithril goblet.
 Legolas raised it to his lips and

-took a sip, then passed it to Eowyn who also took a sip then gave
+took a sip, then passed it to Eowyn, who also took a sip, and

-Then the musicians played a final fanfare, and the guests cheered
+The musicians played a final fanfare; the guests cheered, and

-even louder, and some applauded.
-Eowyn looked around the table
+some applauded.
+Eowyn looked around the table and was relieved

-and was relieved to see that even the disappointed families seemed
+to see that even the disappointed families seemed to be joining

 "Sing, Legolas," cried one of the twins.